commit-live-students/pandas_guided_project/q03_scrape_clean/README.md

 - Scrapes the url `https://en.wikipedia.org/wiki/List_of_U.S._state_abbreviations` and pick up the right table
 - use module `requests` to `get` the url and use pandas to read_html
-- Choose the right table by using proper indexing
 - First few rows consists of unclean data.
-Figure which rows need to be removed
+You need to select rows from index 11 till end.
+Make the values at index 11 as column headers.
 - Remove space from the column named 'United States of America'
 - Save it to the scraped data to data folder and name it `scrapeddata.csv`